Signed in as:

 This is Adel Aali, founder of the History Behind News program.

 First and foremost, thank you for visiting our site.
-I hope you enjoy our program, and look forward to hearing from you and learning from you.
+I hope you enjoy our program, and we look forward to hearing from you and learning from you.
 Please don't hesitate to message me below at Contact HbN.

 I started HbN to provide a better understanding of news through history.
 And I am committed to making history that is researched and written by scholars accessible and enjoyable for everyone.
 Before podcasting, I practiced patent law and later dove deep into entrepreneurship and founded a startup based on my patented medical inventions.